ssp5zone/whatsbot/README.md

 3.a Go to > Utilities > URL > https://raw.githubusercontent.com/ssp5zone/whatsbot/master/src/whatsapp.js \
 3.b Go to > Utilities > URL > https://raw.githubusercontent.com/ssp5zone/whatsbot/master/src/cleverbot.js

+Thats it!!
+Login to https://web.whatsapp.com and your chats would now be intercepted by the bots. _(Refresh the page if already open.)_

+**Note:** To start a new seesion refresh the page.
+Doing so would create all bots again.
+However, the old tabs that were opened earlier would still be open!

 ### Settings
 _(Optional)_